dnmfarrell/berrybrew/README.md

     > berrybrew modules export

-Then, `berrybrew switch` to the Perl instance you want to import the exported modules into.
-You'll need to close and reopen a new command window, as always.
+Then, `berrybrew switch` to the Perl instance you want to import the exported modules into, then run `berrybrew-refresh` to reset the environment.

 Then, the following command will display a list of all exported module files from any/all Perl instances you've done an export from: